LordDashMe/lorddashme.github.io/README.md

 # [lorddashme.github.io](https://lorddashme.github.io/)

-As I progress learning things about software engineering, I compiled all the tools and technologies that are notable for me.
+As I progressed in learning things about software engineering, I compiled all the tools and technologies that are notable to me.
 I also shared my career history and experience through the years of challenges in the industry.

 ## Common Files